eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience in developing and debugging in C/C++, Python and/or PyTorch.
 	- Excellent communication skills.
 	- Publications in top conferences on computer architecture and design automation conferences or related topics.
++ Research Scientist Intern, AI & System Co-Design (PhD)
+	- Bellevue, WA | Menlo Park, CA
+	- AI System SW/HW Co-design team’s mission is to explore, develop and help productize high-performance software and hardware technologies for AI at datacenter scale.
+We achieve this via concurrent design and optimization of many aspects of the system such as models, algorithms, numerics, performance and AI hardware including compute, networking and storage.
+In essence, we drive the AI HW roadmap at Meta and ensure our existing and future AI workloads and software are well optimized and suited for the hardware infrastructure.
+	- We’re a diverse group of problem solvers driven by a culture of experimentation and innovation.
+As a Research Scientist Intern, you will be a key member of a team of innovators, working on leading AI workloads, distributed systems, and developing architecture to enable the future of AI SW/HW co-design.
+	- Our team at Meta AI offers twelve (12) to sixteen (16) weeks long internships and we have various start dates throughout the year.
+To learn more about our research, visit https://ai.facebook.com.
+	- Lead and support research that accelerates ML applications over one or more of software, system and accelerator architectures, optimizing training and/or inference of next gen AI workloads here at Meta.
+	- Work towards long-term ambitious research goals, while identifying intermediate milestones.
+	- Lead and collaborate on research projects with other researchers and engineers across diverse disciplines.
+	- Communicate research agenda, progress and results.
+	- Influence progress of relevant research communities by producing publications.
+	- Minimum Qualifications
+		* Prior experience with Meta can be considered to supplement an applicant’s prior years of experience or types of prior experience to meet the minimum qualifications of the position.
+		* Currently has, or is in the process of obtaining, PhD degree in the field of Computer Science or a related STEM field.
+		* Strong knowledge of Computer Architecture and Distributed systems with interest in one or more of High Performance Computing, Numerics, Performance and AI hardware including compute, networking and storage.
+		* Must obtain work authorization in the country of employment at the time of hire, and maintain ongoing work authorization during employment.
+	- Preferred Qualifications
+		* Track record of achieving results as demonstrated by grants, fellowships, patents, as well as first-authored publications at leading workshops or conferences such as MICRO, ISCA, HPCA, ASPLOS, ATC, SOSP, OSDI, MLSys or similar.
+		* 2+ years experience in one or more of High Performance Computing, Numerics, Performance and AI hardware including compute, networking and storage.
+		* Experience or knowledge in developing and debugging in C/C++, Python and/or PyTorch.
+		* Experience driving original scholarship in collaboration with a team.
+		* Experience leading a team in solving analytical problems using quantitative approaches.
+		* Interpersonal experience: cross-group and cross-culture collaboration.
+		* Experience in theoretical and empirical research and for answering questions with research.
+		* Experience communicating research for public audiences of peers.
+		* Intent to return to degree-program after the completion of the internship/co-op.
+	- $7,650/month to $11,333/month + benefits